ZerBea/wifi_laboratory/README.md

 $ sudo hcxlabtool -i interface <br /> use this interface - otherwise the first detected interface is used  <br /> on a RPI the internal WiFi chip must be disabled by boot options

 or a combination of this options.
+See -h or --help for more options

 Lessons learned (to be continued)